eoinkelly/notes/floating-point-numbers.md

 2. trailing zeros _only_ when they are just placeholders to indicate scale even this is a bit ambigious
-    13400 = probably 5 significant digits (sometimes bar over last signficant digit or sometimes an explicit decimal point is used e.g.
+    13400 = probably 5 significant digits (sometimes bar over last signficant digit or sometimes an explicit decimal point is used e.g.  13400.
-    13400.
     12.334000 = 8 significant digits (trailing 0 is significant if num has decimal point!!!)
 3. spurious digits resulting from
     1. measurements reported to a greater precision than the equipment supports
     2. calculations carried out to greater precision than the source data

-significance arithmetic =
+Significance arithmetic is

-    a simplified _propagation of uncertainty rules_
+* a simplified _propagation of uncertainty rules_
-    a rough set of rules for maintaining significance throughout a computation
+* a rough set of rules for maintaining significance throughout a computation

-scientific notation
+Scientific notation;

-    removes any ambiguity about trailing 0 being significant all digits are signifcant (otherwise they shouldn't be there) part of the representation that contains significan tfigures = significand
+* removes any ambiguity about trailing 0 being significant
+* all digits are signifcant (otherwise they shouldn't be there)
+* part of the representation that contains significant figures is called the _significand_

     1.3400 * 10^4
     1300 = ambigious about whether the trailing 0s are significant 1.300 * 10^3 = 1300 to 4 significant figures
     1.3 * 10^3 = 1300 to two significant figures